cropsinsilico/yggdrasil/yggdrasil/examples/ode1/README.rst

-A single ODE model runs with input from a files and output to a file.
+A single ODE model solved symbolically runs with input from a files and output to a file.